 The post office is studied in a way that makes sure their opening time is only compatible with the schedule of a retiree.
 It usually opens at 8 in the morning.
 Apparently — and only apparently — this means that, technically, you can bring your children at school by 7:50, go to the post office, and have enough time to reach your office by 9.00.

-When the employee finally calls one of them, they look surprised: for some hours they forget the reason why they went to the post office in the first place.
+When the employee finally calls one of them, they look surprised: for some hours they forgot the reason why they went to the post office in the first place.
 While walking slowly towards the mythological employee, they try to find the fil rouge that brought them at the post office early in the morning.
 They don’t know how to open the conversation, so they bet it all on familiar stuff like: “Morning, how are you doing?
 How are the children?.”
 The employee, moved by all this kindness and interest coming from the old person, sighs for a moment and thinks: “isn’t it nice that, in a world that speeds all the time and where being fast means everything, this person is taking the time to speak to me, wondering how me, myself and my closest are doing?
 Oh, the infinite kindness and sweetness of the elders!
 Oh, how would it have been nice to be a postal officer 50 or 60 years ago!”
 The postal officer then replies, briefly but kindly, precise but not verbose.
 In the meantime, old people cannot recall the reason why they arrived there.
 Therefore they take out their phone.
-After all, while we’re at it, why not to get a sim card from the Italian post, and ask to top up the credit?
+After all, while we’re at it, what about asking to top up the credit?
 The solution to the initial problem, though, is worse than the problem itself, because now the priority is remembering the phone number.

 In the meantime, the person who still lives with the privilege of being working class, starts looking disconsolate at the clock: “20 minutes in already, a lot of old people queuing, maybe, I say maybe, if stars align, only for this time…”.
 However, the guy knows that he has everything to lose by doing this move, because if old people sense that you are in a rush, well, they will feel it is their precise duty to teach you the pleasures of a slower life, and also a bit of manners, because if you show that you are pressed, you will reveal your most intimate secret: you believe that they do not have important matters which require postal officers to devote to them at least 30 minutes of their lives.